A rental property with multiple units or apartments surrounded by trees.

 Here are things you can do to make your tenant want to stay:

-• Charge a fair rent: If your tenant can find a cheaper rental with more amenities, that can contribute to turnover.
+• Charge a fair rent.
+Come up with a rental price that makes sense with what you’re offering.
+If your tenant can find a cheaper rental with more amenities, that can contribute to turnover.

-• Be a good landlord: Make sure the property is and looks well Respond to tenant requests quickly and complete repairs as soon as possible.
+• Be a good landlord.
+Make sure the property is and looks well taken care of.
+Respond to tenant requests quickly and complete repairs as soon as possible.

 Make sure the lease specifies when a tenant can move in.
-And make sure the lease specifies when a tenant must move out if the lease agreement isn’t renewed at the end of the leasing period.
+The lease should also clearly note when a tenant must move out if the lease agreement isn’t renewed at the end of the leasing period.

 Prepare the property before the tenant moves in.
 Change the locks, clean the home, remove any safety hazards and perform necessary repairs and maintenance.